Dear Dr. K,

 However, this behavior needs an audience and a willing victim.
 I would begin by talking seriously to your husband during these more cheerful moments about exactly what behavior you find offensive, the problems that needs to be discussed, and a more constructive way to discuss it.

 And then do your best to listen to his answer.
 He might tell you that the way you’re bringing the issue up is upsetting to him.
-That is behavior you can change.
+That is the behavior you can change.

 He might tell you that he doesn’t consider the issue you bring up as a “problem” or things he can do anything about.